-When you insert a subproject into the master project, the two projects are linked and you can view all the information in the subproject from the master project.
+When you insert a subproject into the master project, the two projects are linked and you can view all the information in the subproject from within the master project.

 To determine whether you should break up a large project into a master project and subprojects, consider the following:

 Your project is very large and detailed.
 If your project contains more than a few hundred tasks, breaking it into subprojects can make it easier to manage.
 If some parts of the project contain work that is broken down into more detail than others, it may make sense to make those parts into subprojects so that most users see only a rolled-up description of the subproject, but interested parties can view it in more detail.
-A single file is almost always the faster alternative, but being able to focus on just a part of the project may be worth the trade-off.
+A single file is almost always the faster alternative, but the ability to focus on just a part of the project may be worth the trade-off.

 You want to increase the effectiveness of your organization's planning methods.
-If lower-level managers are responsible for, and know which tasks are needed on the project, it may make more sense to enable them to plan their teams' work and then consolidate their project files into a master project.
-If top-down planning is the norm, you may want to reorganize the initial plan into subprojects when it is implemented so that individual project managers or teams have access to, and control over, their own schedules.
+If lower-level managers are responsible for and know which tasks are needed on the project, it may make more sense to enable them to plan their teams' work and then consolidate their project files into a master project.
+If top-down planning is the norm, you may want to reorganize the initial plan into subprojects when it is implemented so that individual project managers or teams have access to and control over their own schedules.

 You work on multiple projects.
 Project managers may have a set of projects they work on all the time, whether the projects are interrelated or not.
 Instead of opening them one by one, you can open all the subprojects at the same time when you open the master project.
-This approach also makes it easier to generate reports on multiple projects.
+This approach also makes it easy to generate reports on multiple projects quickly.
 If the projects are interrelated, the project manager can create task dependencies between tasks in different projects.
 Creating dependencies between projects makes it easier for different project managers to see how work by other project managers affects their schedules.

 Some projects are subordinate to others.
 You can accurately reflect the hierarchy of multiple projects by inserting various projects into other files.
 The resulting structure of subprojects should reflect the priorities and responsibilities of your team members, as well as the interrelationships between tasks in different areas and the overall deadline.

 Several people can modify your project.
 Ideally, a project file is owned, managed, and modified by a single project manager.
 But often a project is part of a larger program that upper-level managers may need to manage.
-Project team members can maintain focus on their work by viewing it as a separate file, and the project manager who controls the master project can coordinate each subproject team's schedule.
+Project team members can retain focus on their work by viewing it as a separate file, and the project manager who controls the master project can coordinate each subproject team's schedule.

-It may make sense to have the master project's milestones drive each subproject team's milestones in order to keep the schedules coordinated for a deadline.
+It may even make sense to have the master project's milestones drive each subproject team's milestones in order to keep the schedules coordinated for a deadline.
 You can coordinate milestones by creating a dependency between the milestones or by copying and pasting the milestone tasks from the master project to each subproject.

 Your project has multiple stakeholders who care about different parts of the project.
 When people want to look at different details, project managers can put all the project files on a server and customize different views for various stakeholders.
 The same project file can be used as a subproject in different master projects to customize the information displayed.